Skip to main content

 #Packing List

-• High-SPF sunscreen — UV is at peak
+• High-SPF sunscreen (reapply every 2 hours; tropical UV is at peak in April, intense even on overcast afternoons)

-• Reusable water bottle — refill at every café and hawker centre
+• Reusable water bottle (Singapore has a public refill station network at MRT stations and parks)

 #Backup Plans